-Others who may be eligible for an exemption and are affected by the September 30, 2019 deadline include: Hansen’s disease sufferers; totally disabled veterans; property owners who are deaf, blind or totally disabled; nonprofit organizations; low & moderate-income housing projects, safe room, kuleana, home preservation tax limitation, additional home exemption relating to owner-occupants’ income and fire suppression system.
+Others who may be eligible for an exemption and are affected by the September 30, 2020 deadline include: Hansen’s disease sufferers, totally disabled veterans, property owners who are deaf, blind or totally disabled, nonprofit organizations, low & moderate-income housing projects, safe room, kuleana, home preservation tax limitation, and additional home exemption relating to owner-occupants’ income.

 A change in ownership or use, such as the sale or rental of the property, voids the exemption and must be reported to the assessor within 30 days.
 Failure to notify the assessor of the change subjects the claimant to back taxes and a civil penalty for each year that the change remains unreported.

 Exemption claim forms are available at 4444 Rice St., Suite 454, Lihue, Kauai, Hawaii 96766 or on our website www.kauaipropertytax.com.
 For additional information, call 241-4224.